 Low Platelet Counts: 7 Ways to Avoid Problems

 Follow these tips to help prevent or lessen the effects of low platelet counts:

 - Ask your doctor whether it's safe to take aspirin, acetaminophen, ibuprofen or other over-the-counter or prescribed medicines.

-- Don't drink alcoholic beverages without your doctor's okay.
+- Don't drink alcoholic beverages without your doctor's approval.

-- Use an extra-soft toothbrush and follow your dentist's and doctor's advice for caring for teeth and gums or for having dental work done.
+- Use an extra soft toothbrush and follow your dentist's and doctor's advice for caring for teeth and gums or for any dental work.